-- Marinate the shrimp with ½ tsp. of salt and ½ tsp. of turmeric powder.
+- Marinate the shrimp with ½ teaspoon of salt and ½ teaspoon of turmeric powder.
 Let it marinate for about 5-10 minutes.

 - Boil water in a sauce pan with peppercorns and coriander powder.
 Boil just enough water to mege the shrimp in it.

 - Add shrimp and cook for 2 minutes.

 - Drain the water and transfer the shrimp to a bowl.

 - Pour ½ teaspoon of oil on the shrimp, mix it and keep it aside until ready to grill.

 - Heat the grill pan or a fry pan and smear it with ½ teaspoon of oil.

 - Place the shrimp on the pan and grill it on both sides until the shrimp is roasted.
 This should take about 5 minutes.
 I used a cast iron pan.

 - Squeeze lime juice and serve it as a side dish with rice or as an appetizer or with some cocktail.